milung/ufe-controller/README.md

   hash-suffix: v1alpha1      # optional suffix when proxy-ing the module.
 Changing it value will force
                              # to refresh cache, and avoids issues with cached versus actual version
 ```

+The full specification of custom resource can be seen in [crd.yaml](./configs/k8s/kustomize/crd.yaml)

 ## Server Configuration